 While it helps me to remember the suffering I experienced, hindsight frames this as the most unique of opportunities.
 Rarely do the stars align in such a way; if I had not experienced a serious derangement of my metabolism, I would not have been the perfect guinea pig.
 If my model of the human metabolism was any less complete going into this storm, I would have had no chance at making further connections and discoveries.

 Instead, I had access to all the data I wanted, could conduct any trial I saw fit (and the usual ethical restrictions were now removed from the picture).
 The implications of this were not lost on me at the time.
 I noted every response from every intervention, and then set about the impractical task of explaining every single change.

 I work directly with clients around 40 hours per week, which leaves nowhere near enough capacity to handle the demand.
-This is why I am commiting my spare time to educating other practitioners via The Academy.
-I hope to have a small army of practitioners familiar with my methods by 2018, which should provide much better access to these methods for all those with metabolic issues.
+This is why I am committing my spare time to educating other practitioners via The Academy.
+I hope to have a small army of practitioners familiar with my methods in the coming years, which should provide much better access to these methods for all those with metabolic issues.